wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 The Age of Gemini lasts from –6'690 to –4'530 and follows the Age of Cancer which lasted up to –6'690.

+From the perspective of Genesis and its seven Days of Creation, the Age of Gemini would represent the Eight Day.
+The number eight is encoded in the amount of people entering Noah's Ark: Noah and his wife, his three sons and their wives, a total of 8 people.

 ## The Decision

 >> And Elohim saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
 Genesis 6: 5.